Graduate Student Essay Competition

 - send via email to Janice Forsyth at: email@example.com

 - MS-Word *.docx is preferred, but *.doc, *rtf, and *.odt documents will be acceptable

 - All research and writing are to be undertaken by the student alone; the essay must be single-authored.

 - The writer of the winning entry shall attend the conference and present the paper.

 - All papers will receive feedback from the review committee.

-- Students who not win the competition are strongly encouraged to revise and submit their presetnation paper for publication in the Edited Collection.
-Revised papers must conform ICOS's Guidelines for the Edited Collection.
-Revised papers are due (date TBA).
+- Students who not win the competition are strongly encouraged to revise the resubmit their presentation paper for publication in the edited collection.
+Revised papers must conform to the “guidelines for the edited collection” for the 2014 Symposium.
+Revised papers are due September 22, 2014.

 2012: Estee Fresco (Western University, PhD Candidate): Consuming Canada's Colonial Past: Reconciliation and Corporate Sponsorship in the Vancouver 2010 Olympics